- How is chronic myelomonocytic leukemia treated?

 Supportive therapy for the patient with chronic myelomonocytic leukemia

 For many patients with chronic myelomonocytic (MY-eh-loh-MAH-noh-SIH-tik) leukemia (CMML), the main goal of treatment is to prevent the problems caused by low blood cell counts.
 For example, low red blood cell counts (anemia) can cause severe fatigue.
 Treating the anemia with red blood cell transfusions and/or erythropoietin can help patients feel better and allow them to be more active.
-(More information about erythropoietin can be found in the section, “Growth factors for the treatment of chronic myelomonocytic leukemia,” more information about transfusions can be found in our document Blood Transfusion and Donation. )
+(More information about erythropoietin can be found in “Growth factors for the treatment of chronic myelomonocytic leukemia,” more information about transfusions can be found in Blood Transfusion and Donation. )

 Some people are concerned about a slight risk of infection (hepatitis or HIV) spread by blood transfusion.
 This possibility is very unlikely, and the benefits of the transfused cells greatly outweigh this risk.